mentionbb/mentionbb/readme.md

 If you are on Docker: [mentionbb-dockerized](https://github.com/mentionbb/mentionbb-dockerized)

-### If you are using Nginx server, the sample config file below will be helpful.
+### If you are using Nginx server, the sample config file below will be helpful

 ```
 server {
     listen 80;